-Auckland Airport: $200m Te Arikinui will be new welcome to NZ
+Auckland airport: $200m Te Arikinui will be new welcome to NZ

-Auckland Airport's chief executive says the opening of its new hotel with Waikato-Tainui is a major coup for the country despite costing $50 million more than it anticipated four years ago.
+Auckland airport's chief executive says opening its new hotel with Waikato-Tainui is a major coup for the country despite costing $50 million more than it anticipated four years ago.

 The airport announced in 2019 that the build would cost $150m and be finished in the first quarter of 2022, according to the New Zealand Herald.

-Now complete at a cost of more than $200m, Te Arikinui Pullman Auckland Airport Hotel is the second joint venture with iwi partner, Waikato-Tainui.
-The two also own Novotel Auckland Airport Hotel which opened 12 years ago.
+Now complete at a cost of more than $200m, Te Arikinui Pullman Auckland airport Hotel is the second joint venture with iwi partner Waikato-Tainui.
+The two also own Novotel Auckland airport Hotel, which opened 12 years ago.

-The new hotel is 100 metres from the international terminal at Auckland Airport and next to the Novotel.
+The new hotel is 100 metres from the international terminal at Auckland airport and next to the Novotel.

-The airport's CEO Carrie Hurihanganui said the project is part of its “once-in-a-generation” redevelopment programme.
+The airport's CEO, Carrie Hurihanganui, said the project is part of its “once-in-a-generation” redevelopment programme.

-A new integrated terminal, a transport centre and a shopping hub will also be built, she said.
+She said a new integrated terminal, transport centre and shopping hub will also be built.

-Hurihanganui said the project was meant to be finished last year but was extended due to delays from the Covid pandemic.
+Hurihanganui said the project was meant to be finished last year but was extended due to delays from the covid pandemic.
 Despite those, she said the build came within budget.

-“It was in excess of $200m for the build and whilst that [the delays] did put some cost pressures on it, we landed within the budget that we set against a pretty challenging backdrop.”
+“It was in excess of $200m for the build, and whilst that [the delays] did put some cost pressures on it, we landed within the budget that we set against a pretty challenging backdrop.”

-She said Waikato-Tainui and Auckland Airport equally shared the cost of the build.
+She said Waikato-Tainui and Auckland airport equally shared the cost of the build.

 The airport’s transport hub is set to open early next year, she said, with the remaining works to be finished by the end of 2024.
 She hopes the transport hub and integrated terminal will be operational within the next five years.

-At Auckland Airport’s annual general meeting in October, chair Patrick Strange said the hotel will become part of the airport’s thriving precinct of travel, hospitality, business, retail and trade.
+At Auckland airport’s annual general meeting in October, chair Patrick Strange said the hotel would become part of the airport’s thriving precinct of travel, hospitality, business, retail and trade.

 “I am pleased with the progress over the past year.
 We already have over 250 businesses operating across the wider precinct and this is set to grow,” Strange said.